ZwelishaNgcongo/CS20240151_WFO2407_A_Zwelisha-Ngcongo_DJS11/README.md

 **You will be required to complete this project using React and a build-process to manage all the complexity involved.**

 You are welcome to use any other technology that you are comfortable with as well as React.
-It is recommended that you use TypeScript as well, however you are welcome to avoid TypeScript entirely if you do not feel comfortable with it’s usage just yet.

 ## 📦Data